Executive Leadership

 Llewy Smith

-Co-Founder & Board Member
+Founder & Board Member

-As Co-Founder of the Masters in Technology Student Association (MiTSA), Llewy has supported the establishment and growth of a community of over 400 postgraduate students across Science, Engineering, and Technology.
+As a founder of the Masters in Technology Student Association (MiTSA), Llewy has supported the establishment and growth of a community of over 400 postgraduate students across Science, Engineering, and Technology.
 In this role, he focuses on strengthening the association’s foundations through effective coordination, student engagement, and governance, ensuring initiatives run smoothly and inclusively.Alongside this, Llewy brings extensive experience in communication design, automation, and user experience through his work at the University of Adelaide, where he leads teams in improving student services and engagement.
 Now pursuing a Master’s in Artificial Intelligence and Machine Learning, his interest lies in combining technology, design, and strategy to enhance both the student experience and the broader impact of MiTSA.

 -